HASwitchPlate/openHASP/docs/02-installation.md

 ### STM32F407 devEbox

+> [!NOTE]
-> **Note:**</br>There is no precompiled firmware file available for STM32F4 boards.
+> There is no precompiled firmware file available for STM32F4 boards.
 You will need to configure, compile and upload the firmware yourself using PlatformIO.

 #### Using Serial